kubernetes/kubernetes/docs/devel/writing-a-getting-started-guide.md

  - We want users to have a uniform experience with Kubernetes whenever they follow instructions anywhere in our Github repository.
 So, we ask that versioned distros pass a **conformance test** to make sure really work.
- - We ask versioned distros to **clearly state a version**.
-People pulling from Github may expect any instructions there to work at Head, so stuff that has not been tested at Head needs to be called out.
-We are still changing things really fast, and, while the REST API is versioned, it is not practical at this point to version or limit changes that affect distros.
-We still change flags at the Kubernetes/Infrastructure interface.
  - We want to **limit the number of development distros** for several reasons.
 Developers should only have to change a limited number of places to add a new feature.
 Also, since we will gate commits on passing CI for all distros, and since end-to-end tests are typically somewhat